Cryptocurrency, IoT, Scooters? A Zany Plan to Take on Telecom—Data Sheet

 Today I write to you about Helium, a 6-year-old startup cofounded by Shawn Fanning, inventor of Napster (yes, it gets better).
 The firm, which just raised $15 million on top of $38 million it had already raised, has developed a long-range, low-power wireless protocol for transmitting data.
 This is not Bluetooth, not WiFi, and no, definitely not cellular.
 Helium calls its brand of radio frequency communications “LongFi,” because its range is supposedly hundreds of times greater than that of Wi-Fi while remaining more affordable, i.e. a thousand times cheaper, than cellular.
 To envelop an entire city “only about 50 to 150 hotspots” are required, the company says.

-“We call it the people’s network,” says Amir Haleem, Helium’s CEO, who dropped out college at 18 to play video games professionally, before e-sports were really a thing.
+“We call it the people’s network,” says Amir Haleem, Helium’s CEO, who dropped out of college at 18 to play video games professionally, before e-sports were really a thing.
 (We’re talking Doom and Quake era.)
-In fact, Haleem met his cofounder Fanning through that scene.
+In fact, Haleem met his cofounder Fanning on that scene.

 While Helium’s grassroots telecommunications idea may sound kooky, it has already attracted some big name partners.
 The company is helping Nestle track water levels in its ReadyRefresh coolers inside offices.
 It is keeping tabs on pets with InvisiLeash.
 And it is monitoring lost or stolen scooters and bicycles in partnership with Lime.
 Applications abound anywhere one needs to transmit data on-the-ground back to headquarters.